gowthamrajdev/fw-backend-assignment-/README.md

 step 6: User and DB mapping
         `grant all privileges on database freshdesk to freshdeskdb;`

+Refer `mock_data_setup.sql` to add sample mock data to customers and order details.

 ## Start
 dev - `npm run watch`